 5. An agile sandbox strategy that starts small and grows with the project or code base is advisable, and creating new sandboxes from a staging environment can be helpful.

-Matijn Schwärzer also known as @DrSmuggler was the first Salesforce MVP in the Netherlands.
-He is a Salesforce Technical Architect at Beethree.nl, a Salesforce consultancy in the Netherlands.
+Matijn Schwärzer also known as @DrSmuggler was the first Salesforce MVP in the Netherlands .
+He is a Salesforce Technical Architect at Beethree.nl , a Salesforce consultancy in the Netherlands.
 He dropped by the blog to talk about Einstein, Lightning and Salesforce DX.

+How long have you been a Salesforce developer?
+How did you get into the platform?
 I am a Salesforce developer for almost seven years now.
 I come from a background with on-premise systems.
 One of my directors told me to take a look at Salesforce because maybe there’s something there for us.
 I looked into the possibilities of the platform and discovered all the possibilities and basically never looked back.

+What was special about the Salesforce platform?
 It is a cloud platform which was new for me - everything I worked with was on-prem back then.
 With Salesforce, you can have an environment up and running within minutes whereas with an on-premise environment it took up to several months!
 So that was a delight in and of itself.

 People in the on-premise world always had to use some middleware layer to do an integration and it would take several days and you had to deal with firewalls and all that.
 The Salesforce platform just takes that away from you and handles it for you so you can focus on building added value for your customers.